 1. Customize each of your responses.

 Don't hesitate to apologize or admit fault of your customer experience subpar service.
-Apologizing as a business owner to your customers makes you a human being, and not a business person that only cares about the numbers.
+As a business owner, apologizing to your customers makes you a human being, and not a business person that only cares about the numbers.

 Customers also want to know that a negative experience can be resolved somehow.
-Solving an issue for a customer goes a long way and can actually decrease customer churn: According to HelpScout, if you solve a customer's complaint, they will continue doing business with you 70% of the time.
+Solving an issue for a customer goes a long way and can actually decrease customer churn: Our research found that if you solve a customer's complaint and resolve the mistake, they will continue doing business with you 96% of the time.

 The Benefits of Responding to Google Reviews